Dunstwolke/core/README.md

 A UI system with a different approach:

-Serialize widgets and layout structure into a binary, deserialize this on the server side and only communicate with state changes in "object values" (bindings), not widget states.
+Serialize widgets and layout structure into a binary structure, deserialize this on the server side and only communicate with state changes in "object values" (bindings), not widget states.